microsoft/vscode-docs/docs/extensions/language-support.md

 ## Highlight All Occurrences of a Symbol in a Document

-Allow users to see all occurrences of a symbol in the open editor.
+Allow the user to see all occurrences of a symbol in the open editor.

 ![Type Hover](images/language-support/document-highlights.gif)